rajkumar0127/NRM-Code-Prediction/README.md

 ## Introduction

 Welcome to our **NRM Code Prediction and Carbon Footprint Calculation** project!
 We embarked on this remarkable journey in collaboration with esteemed colleagues, commissioned by a client with a unique challenge.
-Originally tasked with predicting NRM (New Rules of Measurement) codes from Product Description and mapping, our project took a transformative turn.
+Originally tasked with predicting NRM (New Rules of Measurement) codes from Product Description, our project took a transformative turn.
 We delved deeper, incorporating cutting-edge techniques to calculate the carbon footprint of buildings before construction.

 ## Project Highlights